nadbrunn3/findLlamas/README.md

 - `IMMICH_ALBUM_ID` (optional): limit imports to a single Immich album.
 Leave unset to scan all assets visible to your API keys.
 - The auto-loader groups assets by the day they were taken and writes JSON files like `public/data/days/2025-08-14.json`.
 - Scheduling: there is no built-in scheduler.
 Run the loader manually or via an external cron job; each run processes one day and will overwrite that day's file on subsequent runs.
+- `ADMIN_TOKEN` (optional): protects admin endpoints.
+If set, the import button and other admin actions send this token in an `x-admin-token` header.

 Minimal `.env` example: